flatironinstitute/mountainlab-js/docs/README.txt

-Documentation for MountainLab goes here
+Documentation for MountainLab goes in the docs_markdown folder.

 Start in the main README.md file at the top of the project.